-She is host and author of DevelopingVoices.blog posting relevant information on the science behind the voice and managing articles submitted by other qualified educators in this important field.
-Her posts can be found on Amercian Choral Director’s Association’s weekly newsletter ChoralNet.org.
+She is the editor of DevelopingVoices.blog posting relevant information on the science behind the voice and managing articles submitted by other qualified educators in this essential field.
+Her posts can be found on American Choral Director’s Association’s newsletter ChoralNet.org.

-Her choral ensembles have served as headline performers at the Tenth Annual Chamber Series at Central Conservatory, Beijing, China, the International Chorus Festival also held in Beijing, the internationally renowned Piccolo Spoleto Festival in Charleston, South Carolina, Christmas Atlanta Festival, The Arts International Festival, among many others.
+Her choral ensembles have served as headline performers at the Tenth Annual Chamber Series at Central Conservatory, Beijing, China, the International Chorus Festival, Beijing, 2018, the internationally renowned Piccolo Spoleto Festival in Charleston, South Carolina, Christmas Atlanta Festival, The Arts International Festival, among many others.

-She is a member of the International Voice Care Network of St. John’s University, Mu Phi Epsilon National Music Fraternity, Pro-Mozart Society of Atlanta, Anglican Association of Musicians, American Guild of Organists and the American Choral Directors Association.
+She is a member of the International Voice Care Network of St. John’s University, Mu Phi Epsilon National Music Fraternity, American Guild of Organists and the American Choral Directors Association.